FilenFolder/Terminal/README.md

   - Added a [disclaimer](https://filenfolder.github.io/#disclaimer-this-text-was-generated-by-ai-or-at-the-very-least-heavily-corrected-because-if-i-wrote-it-people-would-throw-up-and-no-one-would-read-it-) at the bottom.
 - **November 17, 2024** - (Wow, the first day where nothing broke. :D)
 - **November 18, 2024** - Download link broke again.
-  - Created a dedicated repository for downloads and fixed it (Inshallah, it won't break again).
+  - Created a dedicated repository for downloads and fixed it (I wish, it won't break again).
--**November 19, 2024** - The Website is gone to normal (no more Independance day)
+-**November 19, 2024** - The Website is gone to normal (no more Independance day) -**November 22, 2024** - Ey bro, long time no see, i was busy these few days soo yeah, i added a [link](https://www.youtube.com/@FilenFolder-2) for my youtube channel down below :D

 ---